-- (2) The Council on Postsecondary Education may require a student who is neither domiciled in nor a resident of Kentucky to meet higher admission standards and to pay a higher level of tuition than resident students. - (3) This administrative regulation applies to all student residency determinations regardless of circumstances, including residency determinations made by the state-supported institutions for prospective and currently enrolled students; the Southern Regional Education Board contract spaces; reciprocity agreements, where appropriate; the Kentucky Virtual University; academic common market programs; the Kentucky Educational Excellence Scholarship Program; and other state student financial aid programs, as appropriate.
+- established and are maintained by the Commonwealth of Kentucky primarily for the benefit of qualified residents of Kentucky.
+The substantial commitment of public resources to postsecondary education is predicated on the proposition that the state benefits significantly from the existence of an educated citizenry.
+As a matter of policy, access to postsecondary education shall be provided so far as feasible at reasonable cost to a qualified individual who is domiciled in Kentucky and who is a resident of Kentucky. - (2) In accordance with the duties established in KRS 164.020, the Council on Postsecondary Education may require a student who is neither domiciled in, nor a resident of, Kentucky to meet higher admission standards and to pay a higher level of tuition than resident students. - (3) Unless otherwise indicated, this administrative regulation shall apply to all student residency determinations, regardless of circumstances, including residency determinations made by: - (a) The state-supported institutions for prospective and currently-enrolled students; - (b) The Southern Regional Education Board for contract spaces; - (c) Reciprocity agreements, if appropriate; - (d) The Kentucky Virtual University; - (e) Academic common market programs; - (f) The Kentucky Educational Excellence Scholarship Program; and - (g) Other state student financial aid programs, as appropriate.